our work

 • Establishment of committees for community maintenance of natural/physical assets,

-• Use of improved agricultural techniques to better face climate shocks
+• Use of improved agricultural techniques to better face climate shocks,

-• Organisation of Village Economy and Savings Associations
+• Organisation of Village Economy and Savings Associations,

-• Market linkages
+• Market linkages.

 Accelerating Access to Finance by Professionalising Financial Agribusiness

-Self Help Africa is part of a consortium working to develop the SCOPE Insight tool for the Savings and Credit Cooperatives (SACCOs) and SACCO Unions.
+Self Help Africa is part of a consortium working to develop the SCOPE Insight tool for Savings and Credit Cooperatives (SACCOs) and SACCO Unions.

 The project will scale up and standardise the SCOPE Insight tool to make it more relevant and applicable for SACCOs, given their unique role of SACCOs in building local financial capital.
 These insights will help to inform the specialised training and coaching plans to support the professionalisation of the SACCO sector.